KarinPR/JS-Memory_Game/README.md

 So you can challenge yourself into beating your freinds and the highscore with less moves!

-##About
+## About

-This is a little "Birthday Present" for my dauther - MAY RABICHEV and a project I made for the Udemy course.
+This is a little "Birthday Present" for my dauther and a project I made for the Udemy course.